Customer Service

 You can still say no without disappointing a person.
 Instead of just leaving them hanging, you can give them another resolution or alternative to make it work.

-Here’s an example: “I truly understand your concern because I have been in the same situation before, although your preferred way is not possible as of now, we can still provide you an alternative to cater to your concern and make your current situation better.”
+Here’s an example: “I truly understand your concern because I have been in the same situation.
+Although your preferred way is impossible now, we can still provide you with an alternative to cater to your concern and improve your current situation.”

 Wrap it up